Ilhasoft/rapidpro-docs/WeeklyNews/wn006CaseProSetup.md

 # UParters - Proper use of features

 How to direct message an anonymous reporter?
-That's the main purpose of UPartners, where you can setup some strategies to access previous labeled messages and chat with contacts anonymously.
+That's the main purpose of U-Partners, where you can setup some strategies to access previous labeled messages and chat with contacts anonymously.

 ## Understand the scenario